cs-ieee-ist/cs-essentials/content/topics/gdb/gui.md

 # GDB - GUI

-There are plenty on Front Ends you can use to debug your code.
+There are plenty of Front Ends you can use to debug your code.
 Here we will only talk about TUI which is built-in GDB.
-You can checkout this [website](https://sourceware.org/gdb/wiki/GDB%20Front%20Ends) with a good selection of front ends.
+To see more options you can checkout this [website](https://sourceware.org/gdb/wiki/GDB%20Front%20Ends).

 ## TUI